chris1111/Wimlib-Imagex-Package/README.md

-## Topic Page is being updated!
-Please wait for the conclusion.

 # Wimlib-Imagex-Package

 ## We use cross-platform Library wimlib to built it in macos.
 ### Important do not mix this program with that of Homebrew!
 Use Wimlib-Imagex-Package alone.